razhayat/isguard-ts/README.md

 }));
 ```

-For generic types you would need to create your own type guard generator
+For generic types you would need to create your own `TypeGuard` generator
 ```typescript
 import { TypeGuard, isType } from "isguard-ts";